stephenneale/seng371-group16/as-developers/rd.md

 ## 5 Other Non-Functional Requirements

 ### 5.1 Performance Requirements

 The system needs to run at high speeds, 24/7, with low failure rate.
-Due to the students needing a reliable system, it should be stress tested for 160+ hours a week and a capacity of 2500+ students at one time.
-System updates must happen nelive or nearly live as this ensures students can upload or recieve assignments at the intended time.
+Due to students needing a reliable system, it should be stress tested for 160+ hours a week and a capacity of 2500+ students at one time.
+System updates must happen live or nearly live as this ensures students will not need to worry about down times interupting their studies.
 ### 5.2 Security Requirements

 Account and data secuirty are important as the system will be holding data of students such as names, student number, email and grades.
 The system will also be holding the class lectures and notes/assignments created by professors at the school which needs to protected.
 ### 5.3 Software Quality Attributes

-Modifiability, scalability, simple to use
+The system needs to be modifiable and adaptable because this ensures the longetivity of the software as it can be evolved and kept up to date with new requirtments and features.
+Scalaiblity is also a key component as the number of students at post-secondary institutions can be large.